rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ### Step 1 - Navigate back to Azure Monitor using the same method as before and read the information below

 When you open the Azure Monitor page, you can select among the subscriptions that you have read access to.
 For a selected subscription, you can see:
-- Triggered alerts and alert sources - This table shows summary counts, alert sources, and how many times alerts fired for the selected time duration.
-It applies to both metric and activity log alerts. <Edit: Alerts (Preview) with unified experience also shown for all alerts - events, metrics and logs
+* Triggered alerts and alert sources
+  * This table shows summary counts, alert sources, and how many times alerts fired for the selected time duration.
+It applies to both metric and activity log alerts
-- Activity Log Errors - If any of your Azure resources log events with error-level severity, you can view a high-level count and click through to the activity log page to investigate each event
+* Activity Log Errors
+  * If any of your Azure resources log events with error-level severity, you can view a high-level count and click through to the activity log page to investigate each event
-- Azure Service Health - You can see a count of Service Health service issues, planned maintenance events, and health advisories.
-Azure Service Health provides personalized information when problems in the Azure infrastructure impact your services
+* Azure Service Health
+  * You can see a count of Service Health service issues, planned maintenance events, and health advisories.
+Azure Service Health provides personalised information when problems in the Azure infrastructure impact your services
+* Application Insights
-- Application Insights - See KPIs for each AppInsights resource in the current subscription.
+  * See KPIs for each AppInsights resource in the current subscription.
 The KPIs are optimised for server-side application monitoring across ASP.NET web apps, Java, Node, and General application types.
 The KPIs include metrics for request rate, response duration, failure rate, and availability %

 If you have not on-boarded to Log Analytics or Application Insights, or if you have not configured any Azure Alerts in the current subscription, this page provides links to begin your on-boarding process.